NIAGADS/example/README.md

 ## NIAGADS Open Access API

 The [NIAGADS Open Access API](https://api.niagads.org) provides programmatic access to the Open Access resources.
+Follow the provided link to browse the API documentation and OpenAPI specification.

 * offers both data and visualization endpoints